beman-project/optional26/presentation/optional_ref.md

 N3406 says it at all:

-> These entities [optional references] are surprising to many people because they do not appear to add any more functionality than pointers do.
+> These entities [optional refs] are surprising to many people because they do not appear to add any more functionality than pointers do.

 I say: